balusio/shipment-dashboard/README.md

 be sure in order to install:
 - (be sure you are under the correct node version using `nvm user` will automatically read the .nvmrc file with the node version)
-- be sure your `.env` file is setted with the API_URL variable (will be readed and access through webpack)
+- be sure your `.env` file is setted with the API_URL variable of the server (will be readed and access through webpack)
 - build and run the server folder.
 - run `npm install` on the root.
 - run `npm run start` to be on development mode